theoliverlear/Paycheck-To-Paycheck/README.md

 I am implementing this personality by have a soft color scheme.
 I am using a color palette of soft greens and white to convey a pure and clean intention.
-You can soo the personality of the site with the beginnings of the web interface shown below.
+You can see the personality of the site with the beginnings of the web interface shown below.

 ![Milestone One Homepage](./assets/p2p_milestone_one_home_page.png)